Cryptocurrency

 Bitcoin: Bad for Environment

 Some could be interested in the promise of decentralization, open access, very little control, and anonymity, plus the opportunity to make money from transactions by ‘gambling’ with market rules.
 Others, though, can’t help but look away from the Bitcoin algorithm and its demand for computer resources for transaction validation.
 But just how toxic is Bitcoin?
 How harmful to the environment are Bitcoins?
 Here’s a short introduction to Bitcoin from the standpoint of sustainability.
 Perfect for shedding some light on how Bitcoin works for the first time.
-For more precise and accurate information, visit Blockchain.
+For more precise and accurate information.

 Why Mining Energy Requires?